owinges/swapper/README.md

 ## Current features

-- Swap ETH/WETH for one of 32 available tokens on Ethereum mainnet.
+- Swap between ETH/WETH and one of 32 available tokens on Ethereum mainnet.

 ## Upcoming features

-- Swap ETH/WETH for DAI on Goerli, Kovan, Rinkeby or Ropsten testnets.
 - Estimated gas price calculation.
-- Swap tokens for ETH/WETH.
 - Swap tokens for tokens.
 - Select other currencies for price reference.
 - Add tokens that aren't listed in the dropdown.